Stat503 / Soc650 is a second course in in applied

 thing is to place relevant files in your directory on the LAN in a subdirectory called \helpme (e.g., \jslong\helpme).
 Include the do-file, the dataset, and log file in

 text format, not smcl.
-Please follow the guidelines below or it is much less likely that you will get a quick and helpful answer.
-For further details on getting help, check here.
+Follow the guidelines below; for further details on getting help, check here.

 1) The do-file must be self-contained.
 It must load the data, create needed variables (if any), generate the

 problem, and save a log file in text format.
 The do-file must have comments explaining what you are